chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 Here's the short version.
 Each paragraph will have a link that explains its summary in more detail.

+It is difficult to define what are FP's "best practices / design patterns."
+The issues explained below are mostly situational; they will improve in time.
+However, this "best practices" issue is hard to address because it is subjective in nature, requires a lot of expertise, and requires a great communicator. [further explained here]()

 PureScript is not _currently_ trying to be the next "mainstream language."
 Rather, it values "power" over "popularity" and so works towards those ends. [further explained here]()

 While developing the language, core contributors incurred a lot of responsibility (e.g. library maintenance, documentation updates, updating Pursuit and other related sites, etc.).
 Over time, they became spread thin and one even burned out. [further explained here]()